-For this section the PP [11] section 6 can be applied completely.
+For this section, section 6 of the PP [11] can be applied completely.

 7.1 TOE Security Functional Requirements

 The security functional requirements (SFR) for the TOE are defined and described in the PP [11] section 6.1 and in the following description.